pkorolov/zynq-fpga/README.md

 Once you've located the file, click OK and hit Create Image in the Create Zynq Boot Image window.
 Copy the generated boot.bin file to your sd card.
+You may now close the Xilinx SDK window.

 #### Step 5: Build Linux Kernel uImage